BhargavKumarNath/Thermophysical-Property-Melting-Point/readme.md

 1. **Advanced Feature Engineering:** The initial dataset provided SMILES strings and a sparse set of "Group" features.
 We recognized the SMILES string as a rich source of latent information and used the RDKit library to generate over 200 expert-level chemical descriptors (e.g., Morgan fingerprints, topological surface area, molecular weight).
 This step was critical as it immediately unlocked significant predictive power.

 2. **Ensemble Modeling:** A comprehensive benchmark was performed across a suite of powerful models, including LightGBM, XGBoost, and CatBoost.
 To maximize performance, a Stacking Ensemble was constructed, using a RidgeCV meta-model to learn the optimal combination of predictions from the strongest base models.
-This classical pipeline achieved a robust cross-validated Mean Absolute Error of 24.59 K.
+This classical pipeline achieved a robust cross-validated Mean Absolute Error of **24.59 K**.

 ## Stage 2: The Pivol to Graph Representation Learning
 While the ensemble was strong, it still operated on a flattened representation of the data.
 To achieve a breakthrough, we pivoted to a model that could learn directly from the molecular graph.